 Tourism Product Development (TPD)

 To grow Explore Georgia, our industry must continually expand, enhance or improve the quality and quantity of experiences available to visitors.
 The Tourism Product Development (TPD) staff offers guidance through on-site or virtual Resource Teams, culminating in a full report of recommendations, grant opportunities, and follow-up technical assistance.
-By identifying and enhancing a community’s tourism product, the Resource Team approach ultimately will help draw more visitors to the community as well as provide an overall diversified economic development strategy for bringing jobs and infusing new money in to a community.
+By identifying and enhancing a community’s tourism product, the Resource Team approach ultimately will help draw more visitors to the community as well as provide an overall diversified economic development strategy for bringing jobs and infusing new money in to a community in a sustainable manner.

 What does success look like?